ChihchengHsieh/Multimodal-Medical-Diagnosis-System/README.md

 1. `subject_id` - It can be considered as patient id (Note: 3.
 [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) actually call it `patient_id` in the master_sheet, but we will call it `subject_id` in the later sections to prevent confusion.).
 Every patient has one `subject_id` to represent them in the dataset.
 All of the 6 datasets we mentioned above in the dataset section have this `subject_id`.

 2. `stay_id` - It represents a specific stay that a patient *stay* in the emergency deparement.
 This `stay_id` are mainly used to in the [MIMIC-IV ED](https://physionet.org/content/mimic-iv-ed/1.0/) dataste.
-However, in order to determine the age and health condition (*triage* data table) in the time that the patient took chest x-ray image, we need to identify the `stay_id` for each CXR image as well (It's not provided in [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) or [MIMIC-CXR JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)).
+However, in order to determine the age and health condition (*triage* data table) in the time that the patient took chest x-ray image, we need to identify the `stay_id` for each CXR image as well (It's not provided in [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) or [MIMIC-CXR JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)), see ()[] to know how the `stay_id` is indentified.

-(Note: They method of identifying `stay_id` is provided by [Eye Gaze Data for Chest X-rays](https://physionet.org/content/egd-cxr/1.0.0/).
-The chest x-ray image only provide `subject_id` and the time that this radiograph taken.
-Therefore, we need to find the `subject_id` in [Eye Gaze Data for Chest X-rays](https://physionet.org/content/egd-cxr/1.0.0/) and check which `stay_id` has the duration to include this specific CXR.)

 3. `study_id` - This field is presented in  [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) and [MIMIC-CXR JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).
 From single or multiple CXRs, the radiologists can perform a study and result in a text report.
 Normally, the labels are generated from this text report manually or automatically.